dodevskaa/First_Project_SKPLandingPage/README.md

 The form functions properly, **storing data in the database**.
 After clicking "Send", a **thank_you.html** page appears, confirming the successful submission and storage of the data.

+This project was created as part of the **Full-Stack Development course at Brainster**.

 ## Technologies Used
 - **HTML5**
 - **Bootstrap**